lzell/AIProxySwift/README.md

     }

+### How to generate an image with Stability.ai

+In the snippet below, replace NSImage with UIImage if you are building on iOS.
+For a SwiftUI example, see [this gist](https://gist.github.com/lzell/a878b787f24cc0dd87a31f4dceccd092)

+        let service = AIProxy.stabilityAIService(
+            partialKey: "partial-key-from-your-developer-dashboard",
+            serviceURL: "service-url-from-your-developer-dashboard"
+        )
+        do {
+            let body = StabilityAIUltraRequestBody(prompt: "Lighthouse on a cliff overlooking the ocean") let response = try await service.ultraRequest(body: body) let image = NSImage(data: response.imageData)
+            // Do something with `image`
+        }  catch AIProxyError.unsuccessfulRequest(let statusCode, let responseBody) {
+            print("Received non-200 status code: \(statusCode) with response body: \(responseBody)") } catch {
+            print(error.localizedDescription)
+        }

 ### Specify your own `clientID` to annotate requests

 If your app already has client or user IDs that you want to annotate AIProxy requests with,